 Our reception team are dealing with high volumes of calls regarding the Covid19 vaccination.
 Our telephone lines are very busy at the moment and calling the surgery about your Covid19 vaccination could prevent a patient who needs our help from getting through.
-We will contact you when it is the right time for you to book your appointment.
+We will contact you when it is the right time for you to book your appointment either by a phone call or by text message.

 We know lots of people will be eager to get protected but we are asking people NOT to contact us to get an appointment as you will not be able to book for one until we are calling your vaccination group.
 Vaccinations are being delivered according to priority groups identified by the Joint Committee of Vaccination and Immunisation (JCVI), so we are asking everyone to please be patient.